jie-tan/HoPhage/README.md

 - [taxize](https://www.rdocumentation.org/packages/taxize/versions/0.9.99)

 	Taxize is an R package for taxonomic information from around the web.
-If you want to use HoP with your candidate host range, a genera list are required to provide.
+If you want to use HoPhage with your candidate host range, a genera list are required to provide.
 Since you may lack the taxonomy information of prokaryotes and only have its GenBankID or RefSeqID, taxize is recommended to use for batch processing.

 		library(taxize)
 		# Get NCBI taxonomy UID from GenBankID.